sanketx/MP3vec/README.md

 A utility function, ```encode_file()```, is provided in order to read a PSSM file and convert it into a numpy array which can then be fed as input to the model.
 Note that this function automatically reads the protein sequence from the file and converts it to a one-hot encoded form.
 The function returns this sequence along with the protein matrix (one-hot vector + PSSM vec).
 The model's vectorize function can then be used to convert this protein matrix into the MP3 vector.

+Make sure that the virtual environment where you have installed MP3vec is active.
+Once you are done, you can deactivate this environment.

 ```python
 from mp3vec import *
 model = MP3Model()
 seq, protein_matrix = encode_file("PROT1.pssm")
 vec = model.vectorize(protein_matrix)
 ```